 If you are playing a game that is not full-screen, an avast!
-Free Antivirus pop-up message would interrupt the game.
-This might steal focus from the game window or even crash the game.
+Free Antivirus pop-up message might interrupt the game by stealing focus from the game window.
 You do not want that, do you?

 Always remember to turn the silent/gaming mode off after you finish your games, presentations, etc!